chrisjurich/gas-packer/README.md

 # Gas Packer
-This is a toy project that packs a set of gas molcules into a box and produces an animation.
+This is a toy project that packs a set of gas molcules into a box using a Monte Carlo algorithm and produces an animation.

 Example output: [Youtube](https://youtu.be/Z7GWBJKAAQQ)
 ## Install